-Fig. 3.
-From left to right, a sagittal, coronal and transversal slice from a a subject in the adults BWH group (top), one in the elderly UNC group (middle) and one in the pediatric UNC group (bottom).
-The outline of the reference standard segmentation is in red, the outline of the segmentation of the method described in this paper is in blue.
+Fig. 2.
+From left to right, a sagittal, coronal and transversal slice from a a subject in the adults BWH group (top) and one in the elderly UNC group (bottom).
+The outline of the segmentation produced by correctly applying our method is shown in yellow.
+The submitted result from the incorrect version of our method is shown in blue.